Footprints Floors: Preparing for Economic Downturn

 Homebuilders and new construction tend to suffer as banks tighten their lending, but homeowners adding equity onto their existing homes is virtually always seen as a good investment.

 The home service industry even held up to the Great Recession.
-Historical data shows that demand for home maintenance services remains robust even when home sales are falling.
+Historical data shows that demand for home improvement services remains robust even when home sales are falling.
 Let’s look into this a little more.

 How Home Improvement Has Weathered Past Recessions